sap-tutorials/Tutorials/tutorials/cp-aibus-dox-ui-gen-ai/cp-aibus-dox-ui-gen-ai.md

 ## You will learn
   - How to create and activate a custom schema for custom documents
   - How to define the fields that you want to extract from a custom document
-  - How to upload a custom document to Document Information Extraction
+  - How to upload a custom document to the Document Information Extraction UI
   - How to get extraction results using the schema you’ve created and LLMs

 ## Intro
 Document Information Extraction allows you to leverage LLMs to extract information from custom document types.
-When you finish this tutorial, you’ll get field value predictions for the documents that you upload to the Document Information Extraction UI.
+When you finish this tutorial, you’ll get field value predictions for the documents you upload to the Document Information Extraction UI.

 ---

 ### Create schema

 Before you upload a custom document for extraction, you’ll create a corresponding schema.
-In this tutorial, we provide sample files and settings for the following types of custom document:
+In this tutorial, we provide sample files and settings for the following custom documents:
 - Delivery note
 - Résumé
 - Birth certificate
 - Work contract

-Before creating your schema, decide which type of document you want to use it with.
-This will determine the naming and the settings that you use.
+In the first example, you'll use a delivery note.
+After working through this example, you can go on and try out the other custom document types covered in Step 5.

 1. Open the Document Information Extraction UI, as described in the tutorial: [Use Trial to Set Up Account for Document Information Extraction and Go to Application](cp-aibus-dox-booster-app).